Barefoot Gen (1983 film): Plot

 Gen Nakaoka and his family live in Hiroshima, Japan during the final days of World War II.
 The family struggles through food shortages and constant air raid warnings.
 Gen's mother, Kimie, is pregnant and suffering from malnutrition, and his sister Eiko helps Kimie in her housework.
 Gen and his brother Shinji help their father, Daikichi, in the family's wheat field and try to find food for Kimie.
 Daikichi and Kimie realize the war is not going well, though they wonder why Hiroshima has been spared from the air raids which devastated other Japanese cities.

 On August 6, 1945, Gen and a friend arrive at school just as a lone B-29 aircraft flies overhead and releases an atomic bomb, which destroys the city.
 Gen's friend is killed in the blast, while he is buried under rubble by the resulting shockwave and manages to survive.
 Gen finds Kimie trying to rescue their family, who are buried alive under their burning collapsed house, but Daikichi urges his son to take care of his mother and the baby.
 Daikichi, Eiko and Shinji burn to death as Kimie briefly suffers a mental breakdown.
-With help from a neighbor, the two find a safe location where Kimie gives birth to a baby girl, Tomoko.
+With help from a neighbor, Mr. Pak, the two find a safe location where Kimie gives birth to a baby girl, Tomoko.
 "Black rain" soon falls on the ruined city, the result of the bomb that sent radioactive material and debris into the atmosphere.

 Gen spends the next few days searching for food for his family.
 He discovers that soldiers are distributing rice, but arrives to find them collecting corpses before burning them in mass graves.
 He takes a radiation poisoned soldier to a makeshift hospital, where the soldier dies.
 Gen loots a few bags of intact rice from a ration warehouse and takes them to his mother to eat along with some fresh vegetables.
 Kimie points out a few bald spots on her son's head, who recollects the memory of the soldier dying from the unknown illness.
 Gen has a mental breakdown from this recollection.
 Soon afterwards, on August 9, another atomic bomb is dropped over Nagasaki after Japan refuses to surrender following an ultimatum from the US government.